magamig/magamig.github.io/content/posts/2021-05-03_video-convolution.md

 }
 </pre>

-Afterwards, we just need to make this computation for each frame from the video feed - and there you have it: **a real-time convolution over a video using WebGL**.
+Then, we just need to make this computation for each frame from the video feed - and there you have it: **a real-time convolution over a video using WebGL**.

 ## Visualization
 <br/>